Fort Hand, located near present-day North Washington, Pennsylvania, was built in 1777 during the American Revolution.

 This post was built by Continental troops near the McKibben house on about an acre of land in the fall of 1777 and was named after General Hand.
 The fort was comprised of a blockhouse surrounded by a stockade with wall guns.
 During 1778, the only forts garrisoned by Continental troops were Fort Pitt and Fort Hand.
-All other stations and forts were manned by militiamen.
+Militiamen manned all other stations and forts.

 On April 26, 1779, Fort Hand was attacked by about 100 Indians against an independent company of some 17 men commanded by Captain Samuel Moorhead.
-The fight ended around noon of the following day when the Indians apparently decided the fort was not worth the effort.
+The fight ended around noon the following day when the Indians decided the fort was not worth the effort.
 One of the three men in the fort wounded in the battle later died.
-The women in the fort supported the fight by becoming ammo carriers and seeing to the nourishment of the troops.
-The Indians torched a few buildings and went to enclosures and killed the horses, cattle, and sheep.
-While the fight was going on at Fort Hand, other Indians attacked Fort Ligonier where they were also unsuccessful.
+The women in the fort supported the fight by becoming ammo carriers and seeing the nourishment of the troops.
+The Indians torched a few buildings, went to enclosures, and killed the horses, cattle, and sheep.
+While the fight was going on at Fort Hand, other Indians attacked Fort Ligonier, where they were also unsuccessful.

 When the war was over, the fort continued to be used until 1791 as a refuge against Indian attacks.

 There are no remains of the fort today, but a stone monument marks its location at 285 Pine Run Church Road in Kunkle Park, off Pennsylvania Highway 66, south of Apollo, Pennsylvania.

 Compiled by Kathy Alexander/Legends of America, updated January 2023.

 Forts & Presidios Across America